Vuzix: Heavy Stock Promotion, Ongoing SEC Inquiry, Stagnant IP, Overhyped CES Awards And Ugly Financials

 The company has also been undergoing an informal inquiry by the Securities and Exchange Commission, which it disclosed in 2016.
 As the company states in its current risk factors disclosures:

-While we know that the inquiry is related to the company's financial reporting, as that is what they disclose, we are left with little detail after that.
+While we know that the inquiry is related to the company's financial reporting, as that is what it discloses, we are left with little detail after that.
 Perhaps the company's aggressive use of consultants and third parties to develop its products could be at the center of an investigation like this.
 In the same filing, Vuzix described the "costly external contractors" in relation to its R&D spend.
-In a year where Vuzix doesn't appear to have filed for new U.S. patents or updated its software we can't help but wonder where the money went.
+In a year where Vuzix doesn't appear to have filed for new U.S. patents or updated its software, we can't help but wonder where the money went.

 Conclusion: VUZI Still Has a Questionable Past and Unproven Future

 We strongly believe the AR/VR market could grow substantially over the next five years.
-We have already seen small successes in augmented reality, like the launch of Pokémon Go.
-VUZI may also attempt to continue controlling the narrative, despite poor financial numbers, by touting future potential products and possible partnerships.
+We have already seen small successes in augmented reality like the launch of Pokémon Go.
+VUZI may also attempt to continue controlling the narrative despite poor financial numbers by touting future potential products and possible partnerships.
 While we believe these statements will ultimately prove to be meaningless unless the company can produce in its financials, investors should make themselves aware of the risks associated with companies that are pumped through paid promotions that supplement rosy-sounding narratives.

 But the reality of the situation should be clear: with this sector-wide inflection point for AR/VR still in the future, we believe investors need to address the harsh realities of VUZI's business as it operates today.
 With a heavily crowded field and the lack of a clear intellectual property advantage, we believe VUZI isn't anywhere as close to catching and riding this wave as investors think.

 Management has incessantly touted the potential of its products, but a history littered with manufacturing delays and murky sales guidance doesn't inspire confidence.
-While some could argue that financials don't matter at this stage in the game because VUZI is a development company, that doesn't change the fact that VUZI is likely going to need more cash injections from stock sales in order to continue its business.
+While some could argue that financials don't matter at this stage in the game because VUZI is a development company, that doesn't change the fact that it is likely going to need more cash injections from stock sales in order to continue its business.
 As we already stated, these stock sales will likely become progressively more dilutive as the company's needs accelerate.

-Going long VUZI is a bet that the company is going to introduce something groundbreaking and cash generative, against all odds, before the dilutive effects of financing wear the value of shares too thin.
+Going long VUZI is a bet that the company is going to introduce something groundbreaking and cash generative against all odds before the dilutive effects of financing wear the value of shares too thin.
 This is a bet that we just don't think is worth it.

 Disclaimer